History of Convocation at Memorial

 Broadcasting on TV and Web

-The desire to share the ceremonies beyond the audience seated in the convocation hall led to television coverage of the ceremonies beginning in the 1970s and, more recently, Web-casting (by the university’s Distance Education and Learning Technologies unit) which virtually brings the ceremony to the whole world via the university Web site at www.mun.ca
+The desire to share the ceremonies beyond the audience seated in the convocation hall led to television coverage of the ceremonies beginning in the 1970s and, more recently, web-casting which brings the ceremony to the world via the university website at www.mun.ca

 Other university units that play a role in convocation include: